tvdboom/ATOM/docs_sources/api/models/lars.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basemodel.py#L895">[source]</a>
 </span>
 </div>
-Transform new data through the model's branch.
+Transform new data through the pipeline.
 Transformers that are only applied on the training set are skipped.
+If only `X` or only `y` is provided, it ignores transformers that require the other parameter.
+This can be of use to, for example, transform only the target column.
-If the model used feature scaling, the data is also scaled.
+If called from a model that used automated feature scaling, the data is scaled as well.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>
 <td width="80%" class="td_params">
 <p>
 <strong>X: dataframe-like</strong><br>
-Features to transform, with shape=(n_samples, n_features).
+Feature set with shape=(n_samples, n_features).
+If None, X is ignored in the transformers.
 </p>
-<strong>y: int, str, sequence or None, default=None</strong><br>
+<strong>y: int, str, dict, sequence or None, default=None</strong><br>
 <ul style="line-height:1.2em;margin-top:5px">
 <li>If None: y is ignored in the transformers.</li>
 <li>If int: Position of the target column in X.</li>
 <li>If str: Name of the target column in X.</li>
-<li>Else: Target column with shape=(n_samples,).</li>
+<li>Else: Array with shape=(n_samples,) to use as target.</li>
 </ul>
 <p>
 <strong>verbose: int or None, default=None</strong><br>